wp-plugins/ajax-event-calendar/tags/0.9.1/readme.txt

 == Frequently Asked Questions ==

-= I upgraded the plugin and the calendar no longer appears= Go to the Calendar Options page in the Settings menu and if none of the checkboxes are set select the desired settings and click Save Settings.
+= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are set select the desired settings and click Save Settings.
 If this does not correct the problem please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and please include your URL for troubleshooting purposes.

 = What does this plugin remove when deleted? =
 The event and category databases, custom calendar roles and capabilities, and plugin options are permanently removed.

 = How does the calendar filter work? =
-The filter is appears only when more than a one event category has been created.
+The filter is appears only when more than one event category has been created.

 = What happens to user events when they are deleted? = All events associated with a deleted user are permanently deleted.